NET WORTH: $1.32 billion

 FUNDING AREAS: Cancer Research, Jewish Continuity, Medicine, Philadelphia

 BACKGROUND: Sidney Kimmel was born and raised in Philadelphia.
-He attended Temple University, but didn't complete his studies.
+He attended Temple University, but did not complete his studies.
 In 1970, Kimmel founded and became president of Jones Apparel Group, which is behind such brands as Jones New York, Anne Klein, and Nine West.
 By 1991, the Jones Group was listed on the New York Stock Exchange, and Kimmel’s personal wealth began approaching $1 billion.
 In 2004, Kimmel founded Sidney Kimmel Entertainment, a finance and production company, behind such films as United 93, and Lars and the Real Girl.

-CANCER RESEARCH & MEDICINE: In 2001, A $150 million gift by the Sidney Kimmel Foundation for Cancer Research established the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
+CANCER RESEARCH & MEDICINE: In 2001, A $150 million grant by the Sidney Kimmel Foundation for Cancer Research established the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
 Kimmel has been supporting cancer research for years, in part because a friend's 25-year-old daughter passed away from cancer.
 In 1994, Kimmel donated $10 million to Thomas Jefferson University Hospital's Kimmel Cancer Center.
 Two years later, he served as National Chairman of “The March” in Washington, D.C., a program that resulted in a federal funding increase of $400 million for the National Cancer Institute (NCI) and the National Institutes of Health (NIH).
-Other major gifts by Kimmel in this area include a $27 million effort over 10 years toward the Sidney Kimmel Cancer Center in San Diego (which has since filed for bankruptcy), and $25 million to create the Sidney Kimmel Center for Prostate and Urologic Cancers at Memorial Sloan-Kettering Cancer Center.
+Other major grants by Kimmel in this area include a $27 million effort over 10 years toward the Sidney Kimmel Cancer Center in San Diego (which has since filed for bankruptcy), and $25 million to create the Sidney Kimmel Center for Prostate and Urologic Cancers at Memorial Sloan-Kettering Cancer Center.

 In 2016, Kimmel partnered with Michael Bloomberg to give $100 million to establish the Bloomberg-Kimmel Institute of Cancer Immunotherapy at Johns Hopkins.